kristinbranson/APT/user/orthocam/README_StereoCalibration.md

 Verify that the reproduction error is good with these single-camera calibrations.

 After both single Orthocam calibrations are done, you can save the results.
-The next time you need to run this stereo calibration, you can skip the mono-calibrations and directly load these single-camera calibration results.
+The next time you need to run this stereo calibration, you can skip the mono-calibrations and directly load these single-camera OrthoCam calibration results.

 **Step 3b.
 Optionally, select a "base" pattern for the stereo calibration.**
 This is a technical quirk with the current implementation.
 One calibration-pattern-pair is currently selected to serve as a common coordinate system for the optimization.
 Pattern-pairs that are "unusual" (eg upside-down, far from image center(s) etc) should not be chosen as they can lead to convergence problems.
 Select a very "normal" pattern-pair for this step.